Fat is an essential nutrient

 While the sugar industry has tried to push the blame on fat, it’s easy to see that fat is not the problem; it’s actually sugar and processed food lacking any nutritional value.
 Foods that contain a lot of added sugar do not provide the satiety that you get from healthy foods.
 For that reason, people are more likely to consume more calories when they eat sugary foods.

 Instead of reaching for a sugary snack that will leave you feeling unsatisfied, hungry after an hour or so, and even drain your energy, reach for SuperFat.
-You’ll get the boost you need while fueling your body with powerful fats to satiate your hungry and keep you full longer.
+You’ll get the boost you need while fueling your body with powerful fats to satiate your hunger and keep you full longer.

 Source: Academy of Nutrition and Dietetics